-Over the years, there’s been a lot of speculation about what Latent Semantic Indexing (or LSI as it’s more commonly known) actually is as a system used with SEO, how it’s used and more to the point, how a search engine like Google might be using it as a way to help assign meaning or a “relevance” score to a given web page against a given search keyword or term.
+Over the years, there’s been a lot of speculation about what Latent Semantic Indexing (or LSI as it’s more commonly known) actually is as a system used with SEO and as a content marketing guide.
+How it’s used and more to the point, how a search engine like Google might be using it as a way to help assign meaning or a “relevance” score to a given web page against a given search keyword or term.

-An introductory beginners summary of Latent Semantic Indexing reads as follows :-
+An introductory beginners summary definition of Latent Semantic Indexing for an SEO guide reads as follows :-

 “A method of identifying words and terms which are semantically or topically related to a given word or searched for string of words to aid in document retrieval.”

 And that’s it in a nutshell.
-Of course we can go on to say how this is achieved and then speculate on how it might be of use as a strategy for improving the quality of our SEO to help your business marketing and get more search traffic – however speculation is all it is based on unless of course you work as a software engineer for a search engine which has implemented the LSI relationship concept as a page ranking factor.
+Of course with more experience we can go on to say how this is achieved and then speculate on how it might be of use as a strategy (in addition to getting reviews etc) for improving the quality of our SEO.
+To help your business marketing and get more search traffic without PPC it may help.
+However, speculation is all it is based on unless of course you work as a software engineer for a search engine which has implemented the LSI relationship concept as a page ranking factor.

 So on we go.
-Let us start by taking an example of a search term or phrase which we can use for the purpose of this document and query semantically related words.
+Let us start by taking an example of search terms or a phrase which we can use for the purpose of this document and query semantically related keywords.
 I am going to use more than a single word – I am going to use a persons name.
 “Albert Einstein”.
 There we have it.
 Everyone knows the name, and better still, most people know what Albert is famous for.

 As a search engine – prior to indexing a new page, I may want to try and find and perform a basic analysis on words and short phrases which are associated with “Albert Einstein” (because as the engine, I have already worked out by means only guessed at, that the page “wants” to rank for the scientists name) – and luckily for me – I have billions upon billions of documents describing everything from how to make a cake to how to better understand LSI.
 Better yet – I have a machine powerful enough to learn about and process these unstructured documents.